Table of Contents

 • Advanced.
 Create complex expressions that use AND, OR, or nested conditions.
 The expression that you enter becomes the WHERE clause in the query used to retrieve records from the source.
 You can use source fields, input and in-out parameters, or system variables in the expression.

 For example, you can use an input parameter for one of the fields, and select it when the task runs.
 You can reuse the same parameter in an Expression transformation to create a field expression and also in the Target transformation.
-Or, you can you an in-out parameter in the expression to retrieve rows that have been updated since the last run.
+Or, you can use an in-out parameter in the expression to retrieve rows that have been updated since the last run.

 For more information about system variables, see